Master of Science in Legal Administration Faculty

 Kathleen Nalty has 12 years of experience in diversity and inclusiveness in the legal industry.
 Currently, she has her own consulting practice and serves as President of Kathleen Nalty Consulting, LLC.
 She specializes in assisting legal organizations in creating inclusive workplaces to retain and advance diverse talent.
 Previously, Kathleen founded the Center for Legal Inclusiveness (CLI) in Denver, Colorado and led the nonprofit as its Executive Director from October 2007 through January 2013.
 In this role, Kathleen developed the only “how to” manual for legal organizations that has a comprehensive step-by-step process for removing hidden barriers to retention and creating an inclusive workplace.
 She assisted over two dozen legal organizations in their implementation of inclusiveness initiatives, including 16 law firms, 8 government legal offices, and the legal departments of Walmart, CenturyLink, Xcel Energy, and DaVita.
 Kathleen also conducted 10 half-day training sessions across the U.S. in 2012 for the Minority Corporate Counsel Association as part of its Academy of Diversity & Inclusion.
 Kathleen received her B.A. from the University of Denver and her J.D. from the University of Colorado Law School.
 Early in her legal career she clerked for a federal judge and worked as a federal civil rights prosecutor for the U.S. Department of Justice in Washington, DC where she prosecuted hate crimes, slavery and police brutality cases.
 She has received numerous awards for her leadership in legal diversity and inclusiveness from several organizations, including the Colorado Women’s Business Chamber, Colorado & Denver Bar Associations, Colorado GLBT Bar Association, Sam Cary Bar Association, Colorado Asian Pacific American Bar Association, Colorado Women’s Bar Foundation, and the Denver Urban Debate League.

 Leslie Ranniger teaches Legal Practice Seminar and Introduction to Small Practice Management in the MSLA program.
 Leslie started her own law firm in Boulder in 1990, and for over 20 years her practice emphasized corporate law and general litigation, as well as health law, real estate, and family law.
 Previously, Leslie practiced with Frascona and Joiner in Boulder. and with Cosgriff, Dunn & Abplanalp in Vail; she was also Vice President and General Counsel for Ameracq, Incorporated, and was appointed to monitor the Legal Services Corporation in the Western U.S. Leslie is a graduate of the University of Denver (J.D., 1985 and M.B.A., 1982) and the University of Colorado at Boulder (B.A., 1979), and is an L.L.M. candidate at the National Judicial College/University of Nevada.
-She currently adjudicates an array of administrative law matters for the State of Colorado, and also teaches business and health law courses at two other Colorado universities.
+She is currently Corporate Counsel for Sterling Healthcare Services, a national healthcare enterprise with facilities across the U.S. Leslie also teaches business and health law courses at two other Colorado universities.

 Lorri T. Salyards, CLM, is Executive Director of Moye White LLP, a 50-attorney firm in Denver, Colorado and is a Certified Legal Manager.
 Lorri has been a legal administrator for 23+ years.
 She is an author in ALA’s Management Encyclopedia and has been published in The Colorado Lawyer and ALA News.
 She speaks at several industry events each year and recently was an instructor in the MDA Program for Law Firm Owners and Partner at the Lagos School of Business in Lagos, Nigeria.
 Lorri is also an instructor in ALA’s Essential Competencies for Legal Administrators program.
 She has been a member of the Association of Legal Administrators and served on the Mile High Chapter Board for 12+ years in many different committee and officer positions, including President.
 She also served at the regional level as an officer in Region 4 for three years.